Asymptotic approximations for stationary distributions of many-server queues with abandonment: Concluding remarks

-Theorem \ref{thm-ergodic}, whose proof is deferred to the Appendix, validates the rightward arrow on the top of the ``interchange of limits" diagram presented in Figure \ref{diag-comm}.
-On the other hand, the fluid limit theorem (Theorem 3.6 of \cite{kanram08b}) justifies the downward arrow on the left-hand side of Figure \ref{diag-comm}.
+Theorem \ref{thm-ergodic}, whose proof is deferred to the \hyperref[secPHR]{Appendix}, validates the rightward arrow at the top of the ``interchange of limits'' diagram presented in Figure \ref{diag-comm}.
+On the other hand, the fluid limit theorem (Theorem 3.6 of~\cite{kanram08b}) justifies the downward\vadjust{\goodbreak} arrow on the left-hand side of Figure \ref{diag-comm}.
 The focus of this work has been on understanding the convergence represented by the downward arrow on the right-hand side of Figure \ref{diag-comm}.
-When there is a unique invariant state, this convergence is established in Theorem \ref{thm-convstat}.
-Although this question is not directly relevant to the characterization of the stationary distributions, it is natural, in this setting, to ask whether the diagram in Figure \ref{diag-comm} commutes, namely, whether the fluid limit from any initial condition converges, as $ t \ra \infty$, to the unique invariant state.
-In Section \ref{subs-longtime} we briefly discuss why the study of the long-time behavior of the fluid limit is a non-trivial task.

-Furthermore, in Section \ref{subs-interchange} we provide a very simple counterexample that shows that the diagram in Figure \ref{diag-comm} need not commute and thus the limits $N \ra \infty$ and $t \ra \infty$ cannot always be interchanged.
+When there is a~unique invariant state, this convergence is established in Theorem \ref{thm-convstat}.
+Although this question is not directly relevant to the characterization of the stationary distributions, it is natural in this setting to ask whether the diagram in Figure \ref{diag-comm} commutes, namely, whether the fluid limit from any initial condition converges as $ t \ra\infty$ to the unique invariant state.
+In Section~\ref{subs-longtime} we briefly discuss why the study of the long-time behavior of the fluid limit is a nontrivial task.
+Furthermore, in Section \ref{subs-interchange} we provide a very simple counterexample that shows that the diagram in Figure \ref{diag-comm} need not commute and thus, the limits $N \ra\infty$ and $t \ra\infty$ cannot always be interchanged.